-All of the children of Prophet Muhammad (S) died during his life span except Fatimah, and his bloodline continued through this heavenly lady.
+All of the children of Prophet Muhammad (S) died while he still lived except Fatimah.
+His lineage continued through this heavenly lady.
 In this article, we will discuss the following topics:

 - What Were the Names of Prophet Muhammad’s Daughters?

 - A Brief History of Prophet Muhammad’s Daughters

 - Fatimah, the Abundant Blessing

 - The Death of Prophet Muhammad’s Daughters

 - Prophet Muhammad, the Kindest Grandfather

 - Girls Turned to Be Strong Women in the School of the Prophet (s)